ReDI-School/intro-java/lesson5/if_loops.md

     THEN I am asked "What is the amount you wish to withdraw?"
     WHEN I submit the amount
     THEN the amount is subtracted from my balance
-    WHEN subtracting the amount from my balance is less than zero THEN "<AMOUNT> was withdrawn successfully, current balance is <CURRENT_BALANCE>" is printed THEN "You are now in your overdraft, program stopped!"
+    WHEN subtracting the amount from my balance is < 0 THEN "<AMOUNT> was withdrawn successfully, current balance is <CURRENT_BALANCE>" is printed THEN "You are now in your overdraft, program stopped!"
+    THEN the program exits

 Example: Deposit money (Happy day)
     GIVEN I am shown "Enter 1 for withdraw and 2 for deposit"